-- Rotoevaporators with chillers
+- Buchii rotoevaporators with chillers

-- Large capacity freeze-drier
+- Dynavac FD12 freeze-drier

 - Savant Speed Vac Plus with refrigerated vapor trap

-- Balances (2, 4 and 5 figure)
+- Sartorius balances (2, 4 and 5 figure)

-- Sieve shaker

-- Drying oven

-- Bath Sonicators and Probe Sonicators
+- Hermle Z323K and Z233MK centrifuges

+- Clayson oven

-- Nitrogen generator
+- Domnick Hunter nitrogen generator

-- Laminar flow cabinet

 - Spark-proof freezers and fridges for sample and chemical storage.

 - Chemical diversity and the functional roles of these metabolites in marine organisms is a central theme of this lab.

-- Research is also focused on identifying chemical markers that indicate early responses of organisms to environmental and anthropogenic stressors.
+- Research is also focussed on identifying chemical markers that indicate early responses of organisms to environmental and anthropogenic stressors.